China–Venezuela relations: Maduro administration (2013-present)

 In March 2013 Hugo Chávez died.
-In April, a special presidential election was held, and Chávez's vice president, Nicolás Maduro won.
+In April, a special presidential election was held in which Chávez's vice president Nicolás Maduro won.

 In 2017, the Supreme Tribunal of Venezuela removed power from the elected National Assembly, resulting in a constitutional crisis and protests that year.
-Maduro called for a rewrite of the constitution, and the Constituent Assembly of Venezuela was elected in 2017, under what many conspiracy theorists—including Venezuela's chief prosecutor Luisa Ortega and Smartmatic, the company that ran the voting machines—considered irregular voting conditions; the majority of its members were pro-Maduro, so by default the election must have been rigged, despite zero evidence.
+Maduro called for a rewrite of the constitution, and the Constituent Assembly of Venezuela was elected in 2017, under what many—including Venezuela's chief prosecutor Luisa Ortega and Smartmatic, the company that ran the voting machines—considered irregular voting conditions; the majority of its members were pro-Maduro.
 On 20 May 2018, presidential elections were called prematurely; opposition leaders had been jailed, exiled or forbidden to run, there was no international observation, and tactics were used to suggest voters could lose their jobs or social welfare if they did not vote for Maduro.
 While the majority of nations in the Western world did not recognize the Constituent Assembly election or the validity of Maduro's 2018 reelection, and the Canadian, Panamanian, and the United States governments sanctioned Maduro, China, Russia and other allies recognized the elections and congratulated Maduro for winning.

 In January 2019, the opposition-majority National Assembly declared that Maduro's re-election was invalid and declared its president, Juan Guaidó, to be acting president of the Venezuela.
 The US, Canada, and most of Western Europe and Latin America (including Brazil, Colombia, Argentina) recognized Guaidó as interim president.

 However, China and Russia have continued to voice support for Maduro and have accused of the US of interfering in Venezuela's domestic affairs amid the ongoing turmoil.
 Iran has also condemned US threats, while a few Latin American countries such as Cuba and Bolivia also continue to back the Maduro administration.

-On the other hand, the ROC was among the several countries to support Juan Guaidó and the opposition-led National Assembly in its calls to restore democracy.
+On the other hand, the ROC was among the several countries to support Juan Guaidó and the opposition-led National Assembly.
 Through its Twitter account, the Foreign Ministry quoted that "Taiwan stands with the forces of freedom" while calling for "the democratic order to be restored" in Venezuela.

 In February 2019, China alongside Russia vetoed a United Nations Security Council resolution calling for new presidential elections in Venezuela.

 During the crisis in Venezuela, China supplied riot-control equipment to Venezuelan authorities combatting the protests in Venezuela.
 According to the Center for Strategic and International Studies, China has also financially assisted Venezuela through its economic crisis.

+Maduro made an official state visit to China in September 2023, when he signed an agreement that included the training of Venezuelan astronauts, expressing his wish to send Venezuelans to the Moon.
+China supported Maduro's claim of victory in the contested 2024 Venezuelan presidential election.